testground/testground/ROADMAP.md

 ### 6. Support libp2p's interoperability testing story and ProbeLabs work as a way to drive "critical" Testground improvements

-- Delivery: Q4 2023
+- Delivery: Q3 2023
 - Theme: usefulness
-- Effort: approx. 8 months
+- Effort: approx. 8 developer-months

 **Why:** By focusing on a use case, we can move faster, generate interest, and create measurable improvements outside the project.